 3. Stroll around stunning Sherkin Island

-A short 10-minute ferry journey from the town of Baltimore and costing €12.
+A short 10-minute ferry journey from the town of Baltimore and costs €12.
 The unique island of Sherkin, despite its small size offers much to visitors.
-At just 3 miles long and with a population of approximately 100, Sherkin Island is also know as West Cork’s island of the arts.
-Many residents of Sherkin Island make a living from their art including painting and writings.
+At just 3 miles long and with a population of approximately 100, Sherkin Island is also known as West Cork’s island of the arts.
+Many residents of Sherkin Island make a living from their art including painting and writing.

 4. Visit Mizen Head